C++ wrapper 🟒¢

 So far we have used the raw WebGPU API, which is a C API, and this prevented us from using some nice productive features of C++.
-This chapter first gives imaginary examples of how this could be improved, before linking to a little library that implement all this little features.
+This chapter first gives imaginary examples of how this could be improved, before linking to a little library that implements all these features in an alternate webgpu.hpp header that replaces webgpu.h.

 Important